openebs-archive/openebs-docs/docs/architecture.md

 ## Data Plane

 The OpenEBS data plane is responsible for the actual volume IO path.
 A storage engine implements the actual IO path in the data plane.
 Currently, OpenEBS provides two storage engines that can be plugged in easily.
 These are called Jiva and cStor.
-Both these storage engines run completely in Linux user space and are based on microservices.
+Both these storage engines run completely in Linux user space and are based on micro services architecture.

 ### Jiva

-The Jiva storage engine is developed with Rancher's LongHorn and gotgt as the base.
-The entire Jiva engine is written in GO language and runs in the user space.
+Jiva storage engine is developed with Rancher's LongHorn and gotgt as the base.
+Jiva engine is written in GO language and runs in the user space.
 LongHorn controller synchronously replicates the incoming IO to the LongHorn replicas.
 The replica considers a Linux sparse file as the foundation for building the storage features such as thin provisioning, snapshotting, rebuilding etc. More details on Jiva architecture are written [here](/docs/next/jiva.html).

 ### cStor

-cStor data engine is written in C and has a high performing iSCSI target and Copy-On-Write block system to provide data integrity,  data resiliency and  point-in-time snapshots and clones. cStor has a pool feature that aggregates the disks on a node in striped, mirrored or in RAIDZ mode to give larger units of capacity and performance. cStor also provides  the synchronous replication of data to multiple nodes even across zones so that node loss or node reboots do not cause unavilability of data.
+cStor data engine is written in C and has a high performing iSCSI target and Copy-On-Write block system to provide data integrity,  data resiliency and  point-in-time snapshots and clones. cStor has a pool feature that aggregates the disks on a node in striped, mirrored or in RAIDZ mode to give larger units of capacity and performance. cStor also provides  the synchronous replication of data to multiple nodes even across zones so that node loss or node reboots do not cause unavailability of data.
 See [here](/docs/next/cstor.html) for more details on cStor features and architecture.